userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 ```
 [/details]

-#### Top-level metadata
+#### Metadata

-*snapcraft.yaml* starts with a small amount of human-readable metadata.
-This data is used in the presentation of your snap in the Snap Store.
+The *snapcraft.yaml* file starts with a small amount of human-readable metadata.
+This data determines how the snap is presented in the Snap Store, so you should take care to ensure that it is complete and correct prior to submission.
 See [Snapcraft top-level metadata](/t/snapcraft-top-level-metadata/8334) for more information.

 ```yaml
 name: kcalc-example